felixarntz/ai-services/docs/Accessing-AI-Services-in-PHP.md

 ### Sending multimodal prompts

-As mentioned in the [introduction section about sending data to AI services](./Introduction-to-AI-Services.md#sending-data-to-AI-services), passing a string to the `generate_text()` method is effectively just a shorthand syntax for the more elaborate content format.
+As mentioned in the [technical concepts section about sending data to AI services](./Technical-Concepts-of-AI-Services.md#sending-data-to-AI-services), passing a string to the `generate_text()` method is effectively just a shorthand syntax for the more elaborate content format.
 To pass more elaborate content as a prompt, you can use instances of the [`Felix_Arntz\AI_Services\Services\API\Types\Content` class](https://github.com/felixarntz/ai-services/tree/main/includes/Services/API/Types/Content.php) or the [`Felix_Arntz\AI_Services\Services\API\Types\Parts` class](https://github.com/felixarntz/ai-services/tree/main/includes/Services/API/Types/Parts.php).
 For example, if the AI service supports multimodal content, you can ask it to describe a provided image:

 ```php
 use Felix_Arntz\AI_Services\Services\API\Enums\AI_Capability;